 This academic program integrates classroom study with practical experience in business, education, and industry.
-Through this experience, students to practice the theories and principles related to their major course of study in an actual work environment.
-The Cooperative Education work experience occurs concurrently with academic studies, may be paid or unpaid, and awards academic credit.
+Through this experience, students practice the theories and principles related to their major course of study in an actual work environment.
+The Work-based learning work experience occurs concurrently with academic studies, may be paid or unpaid, and awards academic credit.
 A maximum of six credit hours may be earned through this program.
 One credit hour equals 160 hours of work experience per semester.
-Credit is awarded based on evaluations and assignments from the students' supervisor at work, faculty advisor, and the Cooperative Education Director.
-Employers must agree to assist with evaluations with their individual students' progress.
-All curriculums except Nursing, Cosmetology, and Medical Assisting may participate in Cooperative Education.
+Credit is awarded based on evaluations and assignments from the student's supervisor at work, faculty advisor, and the Work-based Learning Director.
+Employers must agree to assist with evaluations with their individual student's progress.
+All curriculums except Nursing, Cosmetology, and Medical Assisting may participate in Work-based Learning.